©

 • What are the aims of the Route Jacques Cœur?

-Since 1954, the Route has been a not-for-profit association of private and public bodies united to develop the promotion of heritage as part of a sustainable tourism organization.
+Since 1954, the Route has been a not-for-profit association made up of private and public bodies united to develop the promotion of heritage as part of a sustainable tourism organisation.

-Its aim is to increase the tourism expertise of its members, and toencourage exchanges between them and with local players – accommodation providers, restaurateurs, tourist offices, elected representatives, associations and other sites – to share experiences in running, welcoming and developing tourism.
+Its aim is to increase the tourism expertise of its members, and to encourage exchanges between them and with local players – accommodation providers, restaurateurs, tourist offices, elected representatives, associations and other sites – so that they can share their experience of organising, welcoming and developing tourism.

-• What brochures do you offer and can you ship them?
+• What brochures do you offer and can you send them out?

-The Route Jacques Cœur produces several flyers, which are renewed each year: a main flyer presenting the Route and its members, and a detailed flyer for each member (a total of 21 different flyers).
+The Route Jacques Cœur produces a number of leaflets which are renewed each year: a main leaflet presenting the Route and its members, as well as a detailed leaflet for each member (a total of 18 different leaflets).

-To limit environmental impact, flyers are no longer sent by post.
+In order to limit the impact on the environment, the leaflets are no longer sent by post.
 During your stay, you can find them at the reception desks of the various member sites.
-You can also find digital versions by clicking here.
+You can also find their digital versions by clicking here.

 • How can I find practical information about each member?

 All members have their own page on our website.
-Here you’ll find all the information you need: contact details, opening hours, activities, services, etc.
+Here you’ll find all the information you need: contact details, opening times, activities, services, etc.

-Go to “Our destinations” and click on the member you’re interested in.
+Go to “Our destinations” and click on the member you are interested in.

-The Pass Privilège is a dematerialized loyalty card entitling holders to discounts at all Route Jacques Cœur member and partner sites.
+The Pass Privilège is a dematerialised loyalty card entitling holders to discounts at all the Route Jacques Cœur’s member and partner sites.

-You’ll find all the information you need about the Pass Privilège on the dedicated page.
+You will find all the information about the Pass Privilège on the dedicated page.

 Go to the “Ticketing ” section to buy your Pass directly online on our website.